 Collaborations, alliances and joint ventures can be difficult to manage and may involve significant expense and divert the focus and attention of our management and other key personnel away from our existing businesses.
 With respect to joint ventures, we may not be able to attract qualified employees, acquire customers or develop reliable supply, distribution or other partnerships.
 As a result of certain collaborations, alliances and joint ventures, we could face potential damage to existing customer relationships or lack of customer acceptance or inability to attract new customers.
 These risks could be magnified to the extent that any new collaboration, alliance or joint venture would result in a significant increase in operations in developing markets such as India, the PRC, Indonesia and Israel.
 Future alliances could also result in potentially dilutive issuances of equity securities or the incurrence of debt, contingent liabilities, or expenses or other charges such as in-process research and development, any of which could harm our business and affect our financial results or cause a reduction in the price of Gogoro Ordinary Shares.
 Further, alliance partners and joint ventures may also operate in foreign jurisdictions with laws and regulations with which we have limited familiarity, which could adversely impact our ability to comply with such laws and regulations and may lead to increased litigation risk.
 Such laws may also offer us inadequate or less intellectual property protection relative to U.S. laws, which may impact our ability, as well as the ability of the alliance partner and joint venture, to safeguard our respective intellectual property from infringement and misappropriation.
-As a result of these and other factors, we may not realize the expected benefits of any collaboration, joint venture or strategic calliance or such benefits may not be realized at expected levels or within the expected time period.
-The failure to successfully consummate such strategic transactions and effectively integra
+As a result of these and other factors, we may not realize the expected benefits of any collaboration, joint venture or strategic transactions and effectively integrate and execute following such consummation may have an adverse impact on our growth, profitability, financial position and results of operations.